 A title is needed for every PDF/UA document (even a blank one) for it to meet the standard.
-Note that any modifying -create-pdf-pages or -create-pdf-pagersize must appear before -create-pdf-ua-1 on the command line.

 For PDF/UA-2, use -create-pdf-ua-2 instead.
+To make it valid, you must also draw a top-level PDF/UA-2 Document tag as described below.